 My goal was just to save myself a little time every morning, but I accidentally achieved something even better.
 That homemade “notebook” sat on my desk in my bedroom and served as a physical reminder of my goal every morning.
 It had a little heft to it and took up enough space on my desk that it was hard to ignore.

 After that I never missed another day.
+I have now completed one week of daily affirmations for my new business.

 If you want to try affirmations for yourself, you can use my notebook.
 Click here to download it (it’s free).
 Then you can print it out and put it together at your convenience.
 (I print it on both sides to save paper.)